bchairez4/data-structure-vector-pointer/README.md

 Created by Brian Chairez

 This C++ project consists of implementing the std::vector data structure using dynamic arrays utilizing raw pointers.
 Memory management is handled internally using "new" and "delete".
-Shrinking function has been added but not yet implemented.

-Basic functionality has been completed.
+Basic functionality complete.